Solid Rock Records: Analysis & Norman's comments

 Norman gave his rationale for the winding up of Solid Rock Records in a 1989 interview: "I couldn't run Solid Rock Records anymore because of my mental condition due to an accident, I couldn't concentrate.
 I couldn't finish anybody's album.
-I couldn't get any work done in the office, it was just real hard.
-And I'd already done the one album for each artist that I'd promised, and I wanted to liberate them and get them signed up with a real big record company.
+I couldn't get any work done in the office, it was just real hard...
+I'd already done the one album for each artist that I'd promised, and I wanted to liberate them and get them signed up with a real big record company.
 But they all wanted to stay together because that was what they knew....I hadn't intended to produce any second albums for any of the artists.
 They were all out of contract.
 My contract wasn't really a contract to hold them to me.
 I had a contract with them because Word required it of Solid Rock.
 So, I just gave them their contract back as soon as their album was out.
 There was a lot of personal strife in everybody's life.
 My wife had decided she wanted to marry somebody else and all of the artists at the same time were leaving their wives, and I just thought this was an appropriate time for introspection.
 I didn't want to be up on stage and having kids come back afterwards and ask me why everyone was getting divorced.
 The tensions of the Solid Rock community resulted in the fracturing of several personal and professional relationships, Norman's departure overseas, the dispersal of the Solid Rock artists to other labels, and to the formation of Phydeaux Records.
-Norman became "a musical hermit, ceasing relationships with record companies and focusing on selling his music directly to his fans through the mail".
+He became "a musical hermit, ceasing relationships with record companies and focusing on selling his music directly to his fans through the mail".